 Climate/Terroir: Rosés are made throughout Languedoc, which covers a large swatch of southern France, adjacent to the Mediterranean Sea.
 The region contains several climate and soil types, but the majority of the region has a Mediterranean climate and clay/limestone soils.
 This produces wines with ripe fruit flavors but bright acidity and balanced minerality.

 Designations: Languedoc rosé is made across all levels of classification, with IGP wines produced in large quantities but AOC-designated regions also producing an increasing amount.
 The AOCs that are approved for producing rosé wines are:

 - Crémant de Limoux

 Varieties: Languedoc rosés are most often a blend of several red varieties that are commonly grown throughout the region.
 The most common are Carignan, Cinsault, Grenache, Mourvèdre and Syrah.

-Production: The method of rosé production varies by producer and AOP throughout Languedoc.
+Production: The method of rosé production varies by producer and appellation throughout Languedoc.
 Direct press and saignée are used equally across the region.

 Key statistics about Languedoc rosé:

-- France is the #1 rosé importer into the U.S., by value
+- France is the #1 rosé exporter to the U.S., with 51% of the market

-- Demand for French rosé also shows in Languedoc’s figures – AOP Languedoc Red/Rosé imports show roughly 70% vol growth 2016 vs 2015
+- Demand for French rosé also shows in Languedoc’s figures – AOP Languedoc Red/Rosé imports show roughly 46% vol growth and 57% by value, 2017 vs 2016